pnp/sp-dev-fx-aces/samples/PrimaryTextCard-Dynamic-Announcements/README.md

 3. `OnCardSelectionType`: Choice column to what should be done on click on Card View, Options are
     a.
 Noaction: Nothing will happen on click on Card View
     b.
 ExternalLink: External link will open on click of cardview, which link to be opened can be added to column 'ExternalLinkURL'
     c.
-QuickView: A QuickView will open on click on card for this item, Adapative card template will read from 'QuickViewAdaptiveCardJSON' and data will be read from 'QuickViewAdaptiveCardData'
+QuickView: A QuickView will open on click on card for this item, Adaptive card template will read from 'QuickViewAdaptiveCardJSON' and data will be read from 'QuickViewAdaptiveCardData'
-4. `ExternalLinkURL`: Link to open on click of Card View, this will only be applicatoin if OnCardSelectionType is selected as 'ExternalLink'
+4. `ExternalLinkURL`: Link to open on click of Card View, this will only be application if OnCardSelectionType is selected as 'ExternalLink'
-5. `QuickViewAdaptiveCardJSON`: Multile line of text column where we can configure the Adaptive Card Template JSON object, it should be a valid JSON object which you get by desiging your adaptive card at this [link](https://adaptivecards.io/designer/)
+5. `QuickViewAdaptiveCardJSON`: Multile line of text column where we can configure the Adaptive Card Template JSON object, it should be a valid JSON object which you get by designing your adaptive card at this [link](https://adaptivecards.io/designer/)
-6. `QuickViewAdaptiveCardData`: Multile line of text column where we can put dynamic data in form of a valid JSON object to make the Adaptive card dynamic by passing values.
+6. `QuickViewAdaptiveCardData`: Multiple line of text column where we can put dynamic data in form of a valid JSON object to make the Adaptive card dynamic by passing values.
 This column can be updated via from PowerAutomate or scheduler to display data from external system or from anywhere within M365 product line.
 7. `StartDate`: Start date after which this entry should start displaying on the component
 8. `EndDate`: End date till which this entry should start displaying on the component.
 Data would be filtered based if today is greater than StartDate and less than EndDate.